josh-egan/tech.joshegan.com/public/posts/yr2016/cassandra-cheatsheet.md

     - `set<int>` A set allows only unique values and does not preserve order.
     - `list<int>` A list allows duplicate values and preserves order.
     - `map<text,timestamp>` A map is a dictionary of key value pairs.
+    - `tuple<int,text,varchar,double,int>` A tuple can have many different data types, but they must always appear in the same order.
+    - Complex types can be nested. e.g. `map<text,frozen<tuple<int,double>>>`.
+Whenever a complex type is nested, it must be `frozen`.
+Nested complex types are written and read as blobs, so they are not particularly efficient.
+  - User Defined types
+    - `CREATE TYPE clip (name varchar, duration int);`
+    - `CREATE TYPE person (name varchar, id varchar);`
+    - `CREATE TABLE courses (id text, author frozen<person>);`
+    - User defined types must always use the frozen keyword.
+    - User defined types have the following advantages over using a tuple:
+      - Ability to identify components by name, not just order.
+      - Can be very helpful when multiple components have the same type.
+      - Can be used across multiple tables.

 ### keyspace